KleberVales/my_resume/README.md

 ### About Me

-I am a software developer with around four years of experience, specializing in designing and implementing scalable solutions.
+Software developer with around four years of experience, specializing in designing and implementing scalable solutions.
 I hold \
 a degree in Computer Science and am currently pursuing a postgraduate degree in Software Engineering to deepen my knowledge in \
 advanced system design and modern technologies.